VMix: GT Graphics Engine

 With the release of version 22, vMix includes a new graphics engine for visuals and overlays, dubbed "GT Graphics Engine".
 Accompanying the new engine is a more comprehensive titling application called "GT Title Designer" which supports more robust functions than the original title designer (which is still included) and also supports animations.
 Version 22 also brought the release of a proprietary codec aimed at streamlining post-production: "vMix Video Codec", it has been described as having "similar quality to ProRes but with very low CPU usage."

 SRT Support

 The release of vMix 23 includes full support for Secure Reliable Transport or SRT, making it the first live video production software to do so.

 LiveLAN

 vMix 25 added the ability to stream on the local network via HLS using a feature called LiveLAN.

+Zoom Integration

+Direct Zoom integration was included in vMix 27 that allows vMix to host or join Zoom meetings.